S5 (modal logic): Applications

 Leibniz proposed an ontological argument for the existence of God using this axiom.
 In his words, "If a necessary being is possible, it follows that it exists actually".

 S5 is also the modal system for the metaphysics of saint Thomas Aquinas and in particular for the Five Ways.

+However, these applications require that each operator is in a serial arrangement of a single modality.
+Under multimodal logic, e.g., "X is possibly (in epistemic modality, per one's data) necessary (in alethic modality)," it no longer follows that X being necessary in at least one epistemically possible world means it is necessary in all epistemically possible worlds.
+This aligns with the intuition that proposing a certain necessary entity does not mean it is real.